liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-3.md

 expiryDate: "2015-12-01"
 ---

-The third installment of my review of the 2014 Puppet conference:
+The third instalment of my review of the 2014 Puppet conference:

 This was originally published at: http://tech.opentable.co.uk/blog/2014/10/06/puppetconf-2014-part-3/